mattberjon/asc-cnn/docs/installation.rst

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/

+Requirements
+^^^^^^^^^^^^

-In order to properly work you need to ensure that libsndfile is installed such as on Debian:
+In order to properly work you need to satisfy several dependencies:

+- tkinter (python 2 or 3 depending of your system)
+- libsndfile

+For example on Debian:

 .. code-block:: console

-  $ sudo apt-get install libsndfile
+  $ sudo apt-get install libsndfile python-tk

+If you still have issues at the installation, you can still refer to the :doc:`faq` or post an issue on the `Github repo`_.

 From sources
 ------------